Special Air Service: Recruitment and training

+The first version of the SAS selection course was created by John Woodhouse in 1952.
 The United Kingdom Special Forces do not recruit directly from the general public.
 All current members of the UK Armed Forces can apply for Special Forces selection, but the majority of candidates have historically come from a Royal Marines or Parachute Regiment background.
 Selections are held twice a year, once in summer and again in winter.